-4.3.
-Process of Filing an Appeal
+3. Process of Filing an Appeal

-- a.
+a.
 Within twenty (20) working days of the date that the Supervising Administrator notified the Responding Faculty Member that unprofessional conduct occurred and imposed a sanction, the Responding Faculty Member may submit a formal written Request for Review to the next higher administrative level.
-The administrator at the next higher administrative level shall become the Reviewing Administrator. - b.
-The Request for Review must state one or more of the following criteria as the reason for the appeal: - i.
-Procedural errors by which the Responding Faculty Member was prevented from receiving a fair process. - ii.
+The administrator at the next higher administrative level shall become the Reviewing Administrator.

+- b.
+The Request for Review must state one or more of the following criteria as the reason for the appeal: - Procedural errors by which the Responding Faculty Member was prevented from receiving a fair process. - ii.
 A sanction was disproportionate to the unprofessional conduct. - iii.
 New information has arisen that the Responding Faculty Member could not have reasonably produced during the prior process and which the Responding Faculty Member believes materially changes the determination and/or sanction. - c.
-If the Responding Faculty Member would like the BFA Grievance Committee to advise the Reviewing Administrator whether the processes for determining unprofessional conduct as set out in Part IV of the PRR were followed in the pending case, that request must be stated in the Request for Review.
-The Reviewing Administrator shall honor such a request.
+If the Responding Faculty Member or the Reviewing Administrator would like the BFA Grievance Advisory Committee to advise the Reviewing Administrator whether the processes for determining unprofessional conduct as set out in-Part IV of the PRR were followed in the pending case, that request must be stated in the Request for Review.
+The Reviewing Administrator shall honor such a request by the Responding Faculty Member. - d.
+If the Reviewing Administrator is the Provost, the Responding Faculty Member must submit the Request for Review in writing to the Provost, in care of the Vice Provost for Faculty Affairs.
+The Provost, acting as Reviewing Administrator, may use the Provost's Advisory Committee on Faculty Grievance to assist or advise on some or all of the appeal processes and procedures as described in this Part IV.88

-5.4.
-The Reviewing Administrator
+4. The Reviewing Administrator